2018 Open Castilla y León

-The 2018 Open Castilla y León was a professional tennis tournament played on outdoor hard courts.
+The 2018 Open Castilla y León Villa De El Espinar was a professional tennis tournament played on outdoor hard courts.
 It was the 33rd edition, for men, and 4th edition, for women, of the tournament and part of the 2018 ATP Challenger Tour and the 2018 ITF Women's Circuit.
 It took place in El Espinar, Segovia, Spain, between 30 July – 5 August 2018.